pszemraj/textsum/README.md

 This will start a local server that you can access in your browser & a shareable link will be printed to the console.

-[^1]: The demo is currently minimal, but will be expanded in the future to accept other arguments and options.
+[^1]: The demo is minimal but will be expanded to accept other arguments and options.

 ## Using Big Models

-Summarization is a memory-intensive task, and the[default model is relatively small, and efficient](https://huggingface.co/pszemraj/long-t5-tglobal-base-16384-book-summary) for long-form text summarization.
-If you want to use a bigger model, you can do so by specifying the `model_name_or_path` argument when instantiating the `Summarizer` class.
+Summarization is a memory-intensive task, and the [default model is relatively small and efficient](https://huggingface.co/pszemraj/long-t5-tglobal-base-16384-book-summary) for long-form text summarization.
+If you want to use a bigger model, you can specify the `model_name_or_path` argument when instantiating the `Summarizer` class.

 ```python
 summarizer = Summarizer(model_name_or_path='pszemraj/long-t5-tglobal-xl-16384-book-summary')